kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md

 \(m\) If EPA, by regulation or exemption, relaxes a provision of 40 CFR part 87 that is implemented in this FAR, no state or political subdivision thereof may adopt or attempt to enforce the terms of this FAR that are superseded by the relaxed requirement.

-\(n\) If any provision of this FAR is rendered inapplicable to a foreign aircraft as provided in 40 CFR 87.3(c) (international agreements), and §34.3(d) of this FAR, that provision may not be adopted or enforced against that foreign aircraft by a state or political subdivision thereof.
+\(n\) If any provision of this FAR is rendered inapplicable to a foreign aircraft as provided in 40 CFR 87.3(c) (international agreements), and [[Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md#§34.3   General requirements.|§34.3]](d) of this FAR, that provision may not be adopted or enforced against that foreign aircraft by a state or political subdivision thereof.

 \(o\) For exhaust emissions requirements of this FAR that apply beginning February 1, 1974, January 1, 1976, January 1, 1978, January 1, 1984, and August 9, 1985, continued compliance with those requirements is shown for engines for which the type design has been shown to meet those requirements, if the engine is maintained in accordance with applicable maintenance requirements for 14 CFR chapter I. All methods of demonstrating compliance and all model designations previously found acceptable to the Administrator shall be deemed to continue to be an acceptable demonstration of compliance with the specific standards for which they were approved.